Child labor in the Philippines: Permissible work

-Children aged 15 to below 18 years of age are permitted to work in any economic activity not considered child labor, but not more than eight (8) hours a day and in no case beyond forty (40) hours a week.
+Children aged 15 to below 18 years of age are permitted to work in any economic activity not considered child labor, but not more than 8 hours a day and in no case beyond 40 hours a week.
 They shall not be allowed to work between 10:00 P.M. and 6:00 A.M. of the following day, and employer should provide the child with access to at least elementary and secondary education.

 Current status

 In its report Findings on the Worst Forms of Child Labor in 2013, the U.S. Department of Labor estimated the percentage of working children aged 5 to 14 to be around 11% which corresponds to about 2,180 million children.
 65% of these children were found in the agricultural sector, 5% in the industrial sector and 29% engaged in domestic service.

 The 2014 List of Goods Produced by Child Labor or Forced Labor reported 13 goods produced exclusively by child labor in the Philippines.
 These included 8 agricultural goods (namely sugarcane, bananas, coconuts, corn, hogs, rice, rubber, and tobacco).
 Gold mining, pornography and pyrotechnics complete the list.